 Futility is something that is often associated and defined as utter pointlessness in a pursued endeavor.
 The last couple of months have been quite tumultuous and its seems now, that as more time passes there is greater disconnect with the leadership and policy making.
 I believe most of us have very busy lives and have many things going on that occupy our time, money and patience.
 Managing careers, family and a myriad of other things particular to each and every one of us.

 Time is the greatest commodity and luxury that we as carbon based beings can offer and have in this life.
 What we chose to the with that commodity defines us.
-There are many of us that make an attempt to stay informed and updated on all sorts of current affairs, but the information out there sometimes seems daunting and the sources unfortunately questionable sometimes.
+There are many of us that make an attempt to stay informed and updated on all sorts of current affairs, but the information out there sometimes seems daunting and the sources questionable at times.

 I constantly find myself asking who is looking out for the little man in this big political arena?
 Do the policy makers truly have the interest of the common man at heart and at principle?